 So how do you start prepping?

-There is a lot of information out there now about being a prepper but if you’re new to prepping, what should you do first?
+Prepping is getting more mainstream today and there is a lot of information out there now about getting ready for an emergency or in case SHTF, but if you’re new to being a prepper, what should you do first?
 You need to know how to start prepping.
 If you’re one of my regular readers, you may be a bit more advanced when it comes to prepping because my typical articles have been for more thorough research.
 It’s time I start balancing things and have some articles that have a bit more reach and are more useful to the 99% of people out there looking to prepare their families for emergencies or in case SHTF or even prepping for doomsday.

 It was a bit difficult to come up with this list due to the wide array of possible readers, possible SHTF scenarios and abundance of things preppers could be learning, stocking or doing but I think I narrowed it down pretty well.
 You can always use the comments below if you feel differently, or start your own blog.

-There are a lot of websites and a lot of books and movies that you can start with.
-By immersing yourself in the prepper world, you’ll see things from a different perspective.
+There are a lot of websites and a lot of books and movies that you can start with – kind of like homework.
+By studying the prepper world, you’ll see things from a different perspective.
 At first, you don’t know what you don’t know so you don’t even know what to ask (did that even make sense?).

 - Prepperwebsite is a great place to get an overall view of current articles in the prepping world.
 It has some of the best articles, hand-picked by the owner.
 I’m lucky enough to already have articles that have been chosen on their list.